 You can add other consequences if they are not getting up in time to catch the bus.
 Any afternoon or evening activities that they enjoy are immediately removed.
 In other words, if they are late for school in the morning, they don’t go to soccer practice, participate in karate, or watch their favorite TV shows that afternoon and evening.

 It is their only requirement in the morning that they get up and get to school.
-You as a parent, then must provide some consequence to the child, if they do not follow through with this single requirement.
+You as a parent then must provide some consequence to the child, if they do not follow through with this single requirement.

 Keep in mind: When the next day begins, it’s a new day.
 There are no “carry over” consequences based upon what occurred yesterday in the morning routine.
 The consequence needs to be given in the morning, as you inform your child – “No soccer and no TV tonight.”
-No lecture; just clear feedback on the consequences to their actions.
+No lecture; just clear feedback on the consequences of their actions.

-And make sure the consequences are something that they actually FEEL!
+And make sure the consequences are something that they FEEL!
 Make it so that your children KNOW that missing the bus, or getting out late, will lead to severe restrictions on their activity in the afternoon and evening.
 The essential key here is that your kids HEAR THIS in the morning WHILE they are leaving late.
 Don’t dance around their possible upsets because you have taken a clear stance on this.

 5. No more nagging!
 You are DONE!